-All doctoral candidates will be individually introduced during Commencement, and all will be hooded on the floor in front of the stage.
+All doctoral candidates will be individually introduced during Winter Commencement 2021, and all will be hooded on the floor in front of the stage.
 Doctoral candidates and faculty mentors should review these guidelines prior to Commencement day.

 Only members of the Indiana University faculty may hood doctoral candidates.
 Students who do not have a faculty mentor present will be hooded by Commencement marshals.